Hesam-lab/ecg-feature-extraction/README.md

 median(RR) ± mad_threshold × MAD(RR) / 0.6745
 ```

-This **exclusion method is the method used in the associated paper and the only RR-gap method implemented by the pipeline**.
 For morphology estimation, both detected R-peaks bounding an excluded RR interval are omitted from waveform delineation.
 For HRV estimation, only retained RR values are passed to NeuroKit2 and the custom entropy/complexity calculations.
 No synthetic RR values or beat timestamps are generated.

-### Gaps in the retained RR series

-The diagnostic plot preserves the original recording time and leaves blank gaps where RR intervals were excluded.
-For calculation, however, the retained RR values are concatenated into one array, matching the paper's workflow.
-Consequently, the last retained RR value before an excluded region and the first retained value after it are treated as adjacent observations.
-This artificial adjacency can influence successive-difference measures such as RMSSD and SDSD, nonlinear measures, entropy measures, and interpolated frequency-domain features.
-MeanNN, MinNN, and MaxNN depend only on the retained values and are not affected by that adjacency.

-Interpolation is applied only where a uniformly sampled RR tachogram is required for a particular HRV calculation:
+Interpolation is applied only where a uniformly sampled RR interval is required for a particular HRV calculation:

 | Feature group | RR-series processing |
 |---|---|